raganwald-deprecated/homoiconic/2011/11/YouAreDaChef.md

 			# code that runs
 			# ...

-Naturally,w e can decompose it into this:
+We can decompose it into this:

 	class Wumpus
 		roar: ->